top of page

 • When William Long went missing in the 1850 census, I found him in a neighbor's home.

-• To prove that William was likely not a relative of the household members in which he resided, I had to research the neighbor and their close family members.
+• I had to research the neighbor and their close family members to prove that William was likely not a relative of the household members in which he resided.

 • I also researched all the Longs in the county.
 I discovered no family with a missing William of that age except my Long family.

 The more complicated the genealogy problem, the more F.A.N.
-Club groups you will have to involve in your genealogy research.
+Club groups you must involve in your research.

 If you read my series on My Genealogy Brick Wall: The John Townley Case Study, you will know that I had to: